 Pinterest attracts people who flock to the platform for inspiration on what to buy.
 That means you can reach a large portion of your audience, as they are actively looking for products, with marketing messages that are going to be well-received.

 I use Pinterest to collect a running tally of things I want to learn, find, try, or buy.
-This can include things like figuring out how to stop killing my dahlia (hello, #covidgarden), finding fitness influencers I trust and buying whatever stuff they tell me I need (Brittne Babe and Nardia), or setting up the extra bedroom as a remote learning spot for my kids (everything I learned about setting up an in-home classroom, I learned from Pinterest – I’ve bought tons over the last eight weeks, and my most recent purchase is still in transit).
+This can include things like figuring out how to stop killing my dahlia, finding fitness influencers I trust and buying whatever stuff they tell me I need (Brittne Babe and Nardia), or setting up the extra bedroom as a remote learning spot for my kids.

-- 86% of Pinners are in the market for at least one financial service, and 49% said they’re looking for financial tips and tricks (I have an entire board called “My Money Game”)
+- Most Pinners are in the market for at least one financial service.
+Financial companies like American Express, Business Insider, and Bank of America boast an accumulated monthly Pinterest viewership of over 25 million.
+(I have an entire board called “My Money Game.”)

-When it started, it may have been the fastest platform to reach 10 million, but today Pinterest is the platform that seven in ten Americans know about, and three in ten are actually using.
+Pinterest is for more than the DIYers, it’s for all consumers.
+Today Pinterest is the platform that eight in ten Americans know about, and four in ten are actually using.